mrmckain/clone_reducer/README.md

 Options:

-	-alignment 			Alignment file in FASTA format used to produce gene tree<br></br>
-	-tree 				Newick tree file created from alignment -percent_length 		Percent in decimal format of unaligned sequence to alignment length [Default: 0.5] -bootstrap 			Minimum bootstrap value for clade to be considered for consensus sequence [Default: 50] -help 				Brief help message
+	-alignment 			Alignment file in FASTA format used to produce gene tree -tree 				Newick tree file created from alignment -percent_length 	Percent in decimal format of unaligned sequence to alignment length [Default: 0.5] -bootstrap 			Minimum bootstrap value for clade to be considered for consensus sequence [Default: 50] -help 				Brief help message
 	-man 				Full documentation